durranisara/Multiclass-Human-Life-Threat-Detection/readme.txt

 **"ROBUST DETECTION OF HUMAN LIFE THREATS ON SOCIAL NETWORK PLATFORMS USING DOMAIN-ADAPTIVE TRANSFORMERS"**

-The project leverages **BERT-based transformers with domain adaptation** and **focal loss** to address data imbalance, providing robust classification of life-threatening content into multiple categories.
+The project leverages **BERT-based transformers with domain adaptation** and **focal loss** to address data imbalance, providing robust classification of life-threatening content into multiple classes.

 ---